 Via Ferrata Lanyard (Energy-Absorbing System): This is the most specialised and important piece of kit.
 You cannot substitute it with simple slings or ropes.
 Here’s why:

-• Energy Absorber: This is the small, zipped pouch located where the two arms meet the harness loop.
+- Energy Absorber: This is the small, zipped pouch located where the two arms meet the harness loop.
 In the event of a fall, this pouch rips open, deploying special internal stitching that absorbs the immense shock of the fall.
-It acts like a car’s crumple zone, slowing your deceleration and preventing the huge G-force (F=ma) that would otherwise cause serious injury.
+It acts like a car’s crumple zone, slowing your deceleration and reducing the enormous force that would otherwise be transferred directly to your body.

 Gloves: While not technically a safety item, they are essential for comfort and performance.
 They protect your hands from blisters and cuts from the steel cable and give you a much better grip on cold, wet, or unforgiving metal rungs.
 Full-finger gloves are generally recommended for beginners, as they offer better overall protection, especially in rocky, cold, or high-exposure environments.
 Half-finger gloves provide more dexterity but leave fingertips vulnerable to abrasion and cold.